-The late Peter Proctor told me that ‘where biodynamics is applied on a well run organic property regularly and frequently using high quality preparations the results are outstanding.
+The late Peter Proctor told me that ‘where biodynamics is applied on a well run organic property regularly and frequently using high quality Biodynamic preparations 500-508 the results are outstanding.
 My understanding of biodynamic agriculture is that this management system actually makes organic farming work.
 That is how I present it at the various workshops I do.
-You have to be a good farmer first and then the add the extra dimension of BD.
+You have to be a good farmer first and then add the extra dimension of Biodynamics.
 Firstly I accept the concept from Rudolf Steiner of “matter being filled with spirit, and spirit being filled with matter” and that is the stand point from which I teach.
 I do not teach my students Anthroposophy as such, but if asked about Rudolf Steiner and his work I will tell them.

 Budburst: More regular pousse, perhaps linked to moon (Source: Pierre Rolly-Gassmann).

 Bud spacing: Bigger spaces between buds on the fruiting canes (Source: Pierre Rolly-Gassmann).

 Grape skins: In an interview with Jean-Christophe Estève, Jean-Marie Bouldy of Château Bellegrave in Pomerol said with organics we have skins which have not been hardened by systemics.

 Grape spacing on bunches: Grapes are more widely spaced (less cramped) on the bunch, reducing the risk of disease (Source: Pierre Rolly-Gassmann).

 Photosynthesis: According to Nicolas Joly, the originality of the biodynamic approach (its point of difference to organics) lies not only in its strengthening of the soil’s authentic character through applying animal and vegetal matter (compost), but also in its application of preparations that will help the vine nourish itself on light and heat.
 In short, to improve its photosynthesis.
 He says that when we look at a flower, we understand that its nobility (color, odour, aroma, form) come from the world of the sun.
 When the earth is too closed in on itself, when it is cut off from its vital solar source, a plant’s sap goes down, and gravity dominates over the sap’s ability to rise.
 This is what happens in winter.
 Our “progressive” agriculture has created a permanent “winter” where Mother Earth is no longer able to unite with the solar world to perform its regenerative function.
 Widespread hertzian wave pollution creates invisible yet profound disturbances in the atmosphere which block our earth from the solar world.
 Biodynamics helps the vine link itself to its surroundings, the terrestrial world (regenerating the soil) and the solar world (assisting photosynthesis).

 Vine leaves: The cuticle on the leaf becomes thicker (Source: Pierre Rolly-Gassmann).
 Leaves become rougher to the touch, less smooth (Source: Pierre Rolly-Gassmann).
 Horn silica 501 appears to make the leaves wake up (Source: Pierre Rolly-Gassmann).

-Vine roots become more windy, rather than going straight down (Source: Pierre Rolly-Gassmann).
+Vine roots: Vine roots become more windy, rather than going straight down (Source: Pierre Rolly-Gassmann).

 Wine quality–Ripening: In an interview with Jean-Christophe Estève Jean-Marie Bouldy of Château Bellegrave in Pomerol said with organics we get earlier ripening, so I get ripeness at lower alcohol.
 The vine leaves turn autumnal earlier whereas conventional vineyards stay green for longer due to the presence of soluble fertilizers.

 Wine quality–overall: Roy Richards (UK-based wine merchant) told me 05 Dec 2003 that ‘Biodynamics will give an already good wine grower an extra element, so for me as a wine buyer it is not an ideological thing; I believe in what I taste, and the difference that Biodynamics has brought Domaine Leflaive in Burgundy for example, or at Domaine Huet in Vouvray where quality had improved steadily over a long period of time before the introduction of Biodynamics, which maintained and even accentuated the quality progression.
 Collectively we have perhaps forgotten what intense wines taste like, so the extra terroir element, the soil extract, that Biodynamics can bring can sometimes come as a shock initially.
 I never use the fact that a wine is Biodynamic as a selling tool; and I regret the tendency, notably in Bordeaux, where Biodynamics has perhaps been seen more for its usefulness in the marketplace than its benefits for the wine in particular and the wider environment in general.’